The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 The main difference:

-A blind flange seals the end of a pipe, while a spectacle blind flange allows for easy switching and visual status checks.
+A blind flange seals the end of a pipe, while a spectacle blind flange provides a positive, visually verifiable in-line isolation point between two flanges.

 | Feature | Blind Flange | Spectacle Blind Flange |